Posted November 21, 2024

 New Beneficial Ownership Information (BOI) Reporting Requirement: What You Need to Know

-Starting January 1, 2024, a new Beneficial Ownership Information (BOI) reporting requirement under the Corporate Transparency Act (CTA) goes into effect.
+Starting January 1, 2024, a new Beneficial Ownership Information (BOI) reporting requirement under the Corporate Transparency Act (CTA) was scheduled to go into effect.
 This regulation, managed by the Financial Crimes Enforcement Network (FinCEN), aims to combat illicit financial activities by identifying the individuals who ultimately own or control certain entities.

 With an estimated 32.6 million businesses impacted, including smaller entities like single-member LLCs, there’s understandable confusion about what these changes mean.
 But don’t worry—we’re here to clarify the details and help you navigate compliance.